ajaynegi45/LibraryMan-API/README.md

 1. Ensure you have Java and MySQL installed on your system.
 2. Clone or download the project from the repository.
 3. Import the project into your preferred IDE (e.g., Eclipse, IntelliJ).
-4. Set up the MySQL database and update the database configurations in the `application.properties` file (not provided in the code).
+4. Set up the MySQL database and update the database configurations in the `application-development.properties` file.
 5. Build and run the project using the IDE or by running `mvn spring-boot:run` command from the project root directory.
 <br>